gavindi/network-share-automount/README.md

 ## Visual Status Indicators

-The extension provides clear visual feedback through custom panel icons:
+The extension provides clear visual feedback through custom panel icons and consistent UI branding:

 ### Icon States
 - **🟢 All Connected**: Green dot indicator when all enabled bookmarks are mounted